NASTAD Updates

 We have received a few TA requests and we are requesting your assistance:

-• As mentioned during the October 31 workgroup call, we are looking to develop an adult hepatitis immunization resource and want to know what you all would like to be included.
+• We are in the process of developing an adult hepatitis immunization resource and want to know what you all would like to be included.
 Please fill out the survey here or reach out to us directly.

 • Examples of viral hepatitis outbreak detection and response plans